Samjolas/Samjolas/README.md

 ### Hi there 👋

+I am Creative developer focused on creating immersive, interactive experiences on the web.
+I actualize solutions by transforming ideas to implementations and I have extensive experience working with HTML, CSS(SASS).

+I'm available for opportunities to learn
+I can be reached at: samueljolayemi@gmail.com

 <!--
 **Samjolas/Samjolas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.